glenasmith/thriftebook/README.md

 ﻿# Welcome to Thriftebook

-This is a Node rebuild of the original google app engine app.
+This is a Node.js rebuild of the original google app engine app of the same name.